Get

 Lifespan: 10–12 years

-The Doberman Pinscher is a breed that often gets a bad rap, but this breed is, in actuality, brilliant, fiercely loyal, fearless, gentle, and easy to train.
+The Doberman Pinscher is a breed that often gets a bad rap, but they are brilliant, fiercely loyal, fearless, gentle, and easy to train.
 They excel as guard, military, and police dogs due to their intelligence and fearless nature.
 Plus, the Doberman has plenty of stamina to keep them going, is very perceptive and curious, and quite fast.
 All of this adds up to one amazing working dog!

 This is one breed that needs plenty of exercise to stay happy.
 They also need plenty of mental stimulation, so they’re best suited for those with time to devote to play and training.